viamrobotics/docs/docs/installation/prepare/ti-tda4vm.md

 You must extract the image from the zip file before flashing the microSD card.
 {{% /alert %}}

-{{% alert title="Note" color="note" %}}
-If you intend to perform video capture or use the Data Management service, you may need a higher capacity microSD card to hold the cached video or data.
-Otherwise, a 16GB microSD is sufficient to hold the linux board image and the viam-server.
-{{% /alert %}}

 <img src="../../img/ti-tda4vm/etcher.png" width="600px" alt="The Balena Etcher interface.">

 <br>
 <br>

 1. Insert the microSD card into a reader connected to your computer.

 2. Launch Balena Etcher.

 3. Click **Flash from File** to open the file selector.

 4. Navigate to and select the image you downloaded.

 5. Click **Select Target** to choose the storage device corresponding to your microSD card from the selector window.

 6. Click on the desired device, then click **Select** to continue.

 7. Click **Flash!**.
    If you receive a warning concerning the size of the microSD card, ensure that you have inserted the proper microSD and also selected the proper device, then click, **Yes, I'm sure** to flash the board.
    The flashing and verification process may take 10-20 minutes, depending on your system.

 8. On completion of the flashing and validation process, remove the microSD card from your computer and insert it into the TDA4VM.

 <img src="../../img/ti-tda4vm/completed.png" width="600px" alt="Successful image flash completion screen." >

-## Installing Viam Server on the TDA4VM
+## Install viam-server on the TDA4VM

 ### External connection and login

-1. Connect the ethernet, HDMI, and USB-C power cables to the board.
+1. Connect the Ethernet and HDMI cables to the board.

+1. Connect the board to power using the USB-C power cable.

-2. Use the credentials and IP address displayed in the upper right-hand corner of the monitor to SSH into the board:
+1. Use the credentials and IP address displayed in the upper right-hand corner of the monitor to SSH into the board:

 <img src="../../img/ti-tda4vm/welcomescreen.png" width="600px" alt="TI Welcome Screen." title="TI Welcome Screen." >

 ### Install viam-server

 Log in to the board using SSH to complete this section.